Decontamination layout for Level A

 ✔️ Protects emergency responders and decon teams from secondary contamination.

-✔️ Ensures compliance with OSHA, EPA, and NFPA hazardous waste regulations.
+✔️ Ensures compliance with OSHA and EPA hazardous waste regulations.

 By following this maximum decontamination sequence, HAZWOPER teams stay safe, prevent chemical exposure, and comply with strict regulatory guidelines.